Guarding Tess

 Guarding Tess is a 1994 American comedy-drama film starring Shirley MacLaine and Nicolas Cage, directed by Hugh Wilson.
-MacLaine plays a fictional former First Lady protected by an entourage of Secret Service agents led by one she continually exasperates (Cage).
+MacLaine plays a fictional former First Lady protected by an entourage of Secret Service agents, led by one whom she continually exasperates (Cage).

 The film is set in Somersville, Ohio (in reality Parkton, Maryland) and was nominated for a Golden Globe award in 1995 (Best Performance by an Actress in a Motion Picture – Comedy/Musical: Shirley MacLaine).

 Plot

-Doug Chesnic is a Secret Service agent who takes great pride in his job, performing his duties with the utmost professionalism.
-His assignment for the last three years has been a severe test of his patience.
-Doug is in charge of a team stationed in Ohio to protect Tess Carlisle, the widow of a former U.S. President.

-Tess is well known for her diplomatic and philanthropic work, but seems to regard Doug less as a security officer and more as a domestic servant—not unlike her chauffeur, Earl, or her nurse, Frederick.
+Secret Service agent Doug Chesnic is in charge of a team stationed in Ohio to protect Tess Carlisle, the widow of a former U.S. president.
+Tess is known for her diplomatic and philanthropic work but seems to regard Doug less as a security officer and more as a domestic servant—not unlike her chauffeur, Earl, or her nurse, Frederick.

-Doug's assignment with Tess comes to an end, so he is eager to be given a more exciting and challenging assignment.
-Tess decides that she wants him to stay, and Doug's assignment is extended.
+Doug's assignment with Tess ends after three years, and he is eager to be given a more challenging assignment.
+Tess decides that she wants him to stay, so Doug's assignment is extended.

 Doug regards it as beneath his professional dignity to perform little chores around the house or bring Tess her breakfast in bed.
-Tess orders him to do so, even to fetch her ball during a round of golf.
-When Doug defies her, Tess contacts a close friend—the current President of the United States—to express her displeasure.
-The annoyed President—under the impression Doug is substandard—chastises him by phone.
+When Doug defies her, Tess contacts a close friend—the current president of the United States—to express her displeasure.
+The annoyed President—under the impression that Doug is substandard—chastises him by phone.

 The bickering between Doug and Tess continues, even in the car.
 While alone with Earl, Tess orders him to drive off, stranding her bodyguards.
 A humiliated Doug must phone the local sheriff—not for the first time—to be on the lookout for her.
 He fires Earl when they return, but Tess countermands that decision.